sfc-gh-snotebaert/snowflake-cortex-document-assistant/README.md

-# Snowflake Cortex AI Contract Intelligence
+# Snowflake Cortex AI Document Assistant

-This Repository provides a document processing interface for contracts and legal documents
+This Repository provides a document processing interface for documents using Natural Language (LLMs)

 ## Setup
 All you need to do is to execute the following SQL statements in your Snowflake Account.